 If you are eligible to own an HDB flat

-You have to meet the eligibility conditions, such as the citizenship and family nucleus, to own the inherited HDB flat.
-If you meet them, you and your family will have to live in the HDB flat, if you have decided to transfer the ownership of the inherited HDB flat to yourself.
+You have to meet the eligibility conditions to own the inherited HDB flat.
+If you meet the criteria and you have decided to transfer the ownership of the inherited HDB flat to yourself, you and your family will have to live in the HDB flat.

 If you are ineligible to own an HDB flat